 Stanford Neurology & Neurological Sciences Education

-The Department of Neurology & Neurological Sciences at Stanford offers ACGME-accredited adult and child Neurology residency training programs as well as multiple post-residency fellowship training programs in multiple subspecialties.
+The Department of Neurology & Neurological Sciences at Stanford offers ACGME-accredited adult and child Neurology residency training programs as well as multiple adult and pediatric post-residency fellowship training programs in multiple subspecialties.
 A vast array of clinical and research training programs are available at the Graduate Medical Education level at Stanford.

 This is a vibrant and exciting time for clinical neurosciences at Stanford.
-Our Department continues in a period of tremendous growth and development with a more than two-fold increase in our clinical faculty in last several years.
+Our Department continues in a period of tremendous growth and development with a more than three-fold increase in our clinical faculty in the last several years.
 With over 100 faculty with primary appointments within the Department, Stanford is considered one of the larger programs nationally, yet still retains a close-knit and collegial training environment.
 Stanford Neurology faculty are among the world leaders in many areas within the clinical and basic neurosciences.
-Many of our subspecialty divisions and programs are now the largest on the West Coast, and are considered at the very top nationwide in terms of activity, cutting-edge research, and influence within their respective fields.
-Every significant subspecialty within Neurology is currently well-represented (and many continue to grow).
-Certain areas are unique strengths, including our Neurology-based neuro-oncology group and our new neuro-autonomic program.
+Many of our subspecialty divisions and programs are now the largest on the West Coast, and are considered at the very top nationwide in terms of clinical activity, cutting-edge research, and influence within their respective fields.
+Every significant subspecialty within Neurology is currently well-represented (and many continue to grow further).
+Certain areas are unique strengths, including our Neurology-based neuro-oncology group and our neuro-autonomic program.
 Stanford boasts a world-renown Comprehensive Epilepsy Center, Movement Disorders Center, Alzheimer’s Disease Research Center, Udall Center of Excellence for Parkinson's Disease Research, the country’s first Comprehensive Stroke Center, the largest Child Neurology division of the West Coast, a large and well-developed intraoperative monitoring (IOM) program, a model multidisciplinary Headache (Pain) Clinic, the pioneering Center for Sleep Sciences and Medicine, and many other notable clinical strengths.
 Our trainees have a vast array of clinical, research, and other academic opportunities available to them.
 Prospective applicants are invited to explore this website (and those of each subspecialty division) and its many links to gain an appreciation for the incredible scope and quality of experiences that are available here with post-graduate training in the clinical neurosciences.